CogFormer: Learn All Your Models Once: Methods

 \subsection{Generative encoder-decoder architecture}

-\paragraph{Flow matching for expressive posterior estimation} Let $\mathcal{A} = (\rmY, \rmX, \rmM, \mathcal{F})$ be a placeholder for all conditioning variables defining the amortization scope.
+\paragraph{Flow matching for expressive posterior estimation} Let $\mathcal{A} = (\rmY, \rmX, \rmM, f)$ be a placeholder for all conditioning variables defining the amortization scope; equivalently, $\mathcal{A}$ collects the data $\rmY$, the design $\mathcal{D} = (\rmX, \rmM)$, and the model family index $f$.
 The goal of our framework is to estimate the full joint posterior $p(\rmB \mid \mathcal{A})$ without making restrictive parametric or autoregressive assumptions.
 To achieve this flexibility, we leverage \textit{conditional flow matching} \citep{lipman2023flow, liu2023flow}.
 This choice is motivated by recent benchmarks in SBI suggesting that flow matching is a highly competitive free-form neural sampler \citep{arruda2025diffusion}.
 Notably, our architecture is fully compatible with other free-form inference methods, such as score-based diffusion.